City Jobs

 Public Works Operator Level I FLSA Non-Exempt

-Supervisor: Public Workers Operator Level II Pay Grade: 11
+Supervisor: Public Workers Operator Level I Pay Grade: 10/11

 Essential Duties & Responsibilities: